impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 ### Tangent- Why `$RBENV_ORIG_PATH` and not `$PATH`?

 I was confused about why this `$RBENV_ORIG_PATH` variable was needed, when it seemed like `$PATH` would be the less-surprising choice.
-I pulled up [the PR](https://github.com/rbenv/rbenv/pull/1350) which introduced this line of code to find the answer.
+I pulled up [the PR](https://github.com/rbenv/rbenv/pull/1350){:target="_blank" rel="noopener"} which introduced this line of code to find the answer.
 If I'm correct in interpreting that PR's description, it looks like the previous way of creating RBENV gem shims included a reference to the `rbenv` executable.
 But if that executable was installed by the dependency management tool Homebrew, then the path to that `rbenv` executable would include Homebrew's version #, i.e. `/usr/local/Cellar/rbenv/<HOMEBREW VERSION>/bin/rbenv`.
 That hard-coded path in the shim file would work fine as long as the user didn't upgrade their Homebrew version.
 But as soon as they *did* upgrade, Homebrew would apparently delete the old directory (that's how I interpret the reference to "Homebrew's auto-cleanup functionality" in the PR description), and that shim would break along with any others with that hard-coded path.

 This PR was introduced to fix that problem.
 Previously, `rbenv rehash` would cause the shim to run: